fabe1999/ScreenShare-WS2812b/README.md

 ## How to use

+Please download the newest release files.<br />
-Please download the Arduino code and configure your WiFi credentials as well as the size of your matrix.<br />
+Open the .ino file with the Arduino IDE and configure your WiFi credentials as well as the size of your matrix.<br />
 The program should be able to handle every size as well as a matrix with more than one tile.<br />
 For information about the matrix configuration visit the [Adafruit website](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library)